Number conservation in odd-particle number random phase approximation and extensions: Applications

 The transition strength of the proton $1p_{3/2}$ state in $^{16}$O$\rightarrow ^{17}$F calculated in EoRPA (dotted lines) is shown in Fig. \ref{p1}.
 As in the case of the $1p_{3/2}$ state, the peaks in EoRPA are shifted upward from the oRPA positions and locate closer to the EDA results but again EoRPA cannot produce the small strength distribution in high-energy region seen in the EDA results.

 The transition strength of the proton $1d_{5/2}$ state in $^{16}$O$\rightarrow$$^{15}$N calculated in EoRPA (dotted lines) is shown in Fig. \ref{d5}.
-Since such transition strength appears in the negative energy region \cite{ts13}, it is shown as a function of $-\omega$.
+Since such transition strength appears in the negative energy region \cite{ts13} because of $E_0<E_\mu$, it is shown as a function of $-\omega$.
+In the case of a particle removal process the excitation energy is usually expressed as a negative quantity.
 The partial occupation of the proton $1d_{5/2}$ state in $^{16}$O due to the ground-state correlations enables such a transition.
 The single-particle transition strength in EDA is calculated by using the ground state for the $N=6$ system and the eigenstates for the $N=5$ system.
 As in the case of the $1p_{3/2}$ state, the peaks in EoRPA are shifted upward and each main peak in EoRPA is very closer to that in EDA.